AuxB/PokeFight/README.md

   <img width="800" src="https://i.imgur.com/ataw5h1.png">
 </p>

-Pokefight is a project born during my training in Wild Code School with team of five people.
+Pokefight is a project born during my training at Wild Code School with a team of five people.
-In start of this project we doesn't know REACT.JS and we realeased the first version in four weeks.
+At the beginning of this project we didn't know REACT.JS and we released the first version in four weeks.
-Let's play with a simple click on the pokeball in the website !
+Go to the deployment section to access to the website and click on the pokeball to play !

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Installing

 A step by step series of examples that tell you how to get a development env running

 Install depencies of package.json
 ```
 npm install
 ```
 Run the server
 ```
 npm start
 ```

 ## Deployment
-For the moment, Pokefight is desploy on https://pokefight.netlify.app/ with netlify
+For the moment, Pokefight is deployed on https://pokefight.netlify.app/ with netlify

 ## Programmation languages